magehost/performance-dashboard/README.md

 Performance Dashboard Extension for Magento 2
 =====================

-The Performance Dashboard Extension by MageHost.pro adds a screen to the Magento Store Admin called "Performance Dashboard".
+The free Performance Dashboard Extension by MageHost.pro adds a screen to the Magento Store Admin called "Performance Dashboard".
 In this screen you get a clear overview of areas where the performance of your Magento 2 can be improved.

 # Install #